-Collins, a Democrat, was the representative for Massachusetts's 4th congressional district from 1887 to 1889.
+Collins was the representative for Massachusetts’s 4th congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Dec 1883 to Mar 1889, Collins missed 577 of 960 roll call votes, which is 60.1%.
 This is much worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.

 |Dec 1884-Mar 1885||146||54||37.0%||72nd|